 Starting in 2016, quarterly map releases are named using the YYQJN format.
 For example, in 161J0 – the 161 indicates that the underlying base release is 2016Q1 and the letter J increments with the quarterly releases since then.
 The last digit N increments if there is a repair reshipment.

 Weekly releases are named according to the YYQXX format.
 For example, in 16133 – the 161 indicates the underlying base release and the number 33 increments with the weekly releases since then.
 For availability of certain older map releases, contact your HERE Representative or Technical Customer Support.

 Typically, HERE APIs use the latest available release of HERE core map.
 However, the underlying core map release can slightly differ between the different APIs.
-Hence, Platform Data Extension API offers all recent map releases.
+Hence, Fleet Telematics Advanced Data Sets offers all recent map releases.
 This way, you can retrieve additional map data from the map release that corresponds to other HERE APIs.
 For an example of a map release information request, see Checking Available Maps.